 1. Active engagement and participation

-Active learning strategies promote deeper understanding and retention of knowledge.
+Active learning strategies encourage deeper understanding and knowledge retention.
 A study by Carnegie Mellon University's Human-Computer Interaction Institute proved this.
 The study found that students' performance improved significantly when they engaged in interactive activities.

 Through activities such as group discussions, peer tutoring sessions, and collaborative projects, students can ask questions, share their perspectives, and exchange ideas with their peers.
 This collaborative and inclusive learning environment allows them to participate in the learning process actively.